databricks/terraform-provider-databricks/docs/data-sources/aws_assume_role_policy.md

 }
 ```

+## Argument Reference

+* `external_id` (Required) (String) External ID that can be found at http://accounts.cloud.databricks.com/#aws

 ## Attribute Reference

-This data source takes `external_id` argument, which is your master account id, which you can find as External ID on https://accounts.cloud.databricks.com/#aws.
-AWS IAM Policy JSON documents are available in `json` property that is exported from this data source.
+In addition to all arguments above, the following attributes are exported:

+* `json` - AWS IAM Policy JSON document